INFORMATION FOR PARENTS

 He Kura Para Kore | Environmentally Friendly School

-We have been raising awareness within our tamariki about kaitiakitanga within our kura as well as the community.
-Our kura promotes being environmentally friendly and this year the tamariki will have further opportunities to investigate the importance of having caring for our whenua and environment.
+Kaitiakitanga is a key component of our Graduate Profile - Te Āhua o te Ākonga.
+Our kura promotes being environmentally friendly and this year the tamariki will have further opportunities to investigate the importance of caring for our whenua and environment through the development of our māra kai.

 Te Ngarotanga o ngā Kakahū i te Kura | Clothing Lost Property